-3.7.5 CALOrimeters
+3.8.7 CALOrimeters

 FORTRAN reconstruction from packages rececal v7 and rechcal v6r1.
 Not tuned to latest geometry as used by the digitisation.
+The OO reconstruction algorithms from packages CaloAlgs v4r3 and CaloCA v3r1 are also executed, but the output is not converted back to SICB banks and therefore is not saved.

-3.8 Final Fit phase
+3.9 Final Fit phase

-This is where the last reconstruction pass is made, currently purely in FORTRAN from the axreclib v4r2 package.
+This is where the last reconstruction pass is made, currently purely in FORTRAN from the axreclib v4r3 package.

-3.9 Moni Phase
+3.10 Moni Phase

 The following monitoring algorithms are available.
-See Section 4.2.4 for details on how to control monitoring in Brunel
+See Section 4.2.5 for details on how to control monitoring in Brunel.